Didas-git/lilybird/packages/docs/src/content/docs/docs/handlers/events.md

 description: How to use lilybird's handlers for events.
 ---

-Currently the `@lilybird/handlers` package provides only one way of handling events however i can assure you there are more to come.
+Currently the `@lilybird/handlers` package provides only one way of handling events; however, I can assure you there are more to come.

 ## Creating a listener